-* Weakened by cancer, socialist leader does his best to campaign
+* Weakened by cancer, socialist leader does his best to

 * Supporters fear Chavez might be risking health again